-This fact sheet provides general information for NSW incorporated associations about going to court about an internal dispute.
+This fact sheet provides general information for NSW incorporated associations about resolving internal disputes.
 This information is intended as a guide only and is not legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before deciding what to do.